 Though we loved soups, I never made them enough since I find the whole process of making soup so tedious.
-Boil the veggies, grind and filter and oh gosh what a criminal waste it is to let go of the fibre but how much ever hard one tries it is tough to make is smooth and still have 100% fibre in the soup and then there is the matter of so many utensils to clean and the soup being splashed (yes I am clumsy, but haven't we all done it at some point of time?) all over the kitchen.
-So inspite of loving soups, soup making was limited to once in 2 weeks or so.
-I would make a huge bowl and then freeze some at times
+Boil the veggies, grind and filter and oh gosh, what a criminal waste it is to let go of the fibre.
+How much ever hard one tries, it is tough to make is smooth and still have 100% fibre in the soup.
+Then there is the matter of so many utensils to clean and the soup being splashed (yes I am clumsy, but haven’t we all done it at some point of time?) all over the kitchen.
+So despite loving soups, soup making was limited to once in 2 weeks or so.
+I would make a huge bowl and then freeze some, at times.

 I had my eyes on the soupmaker since the day it was launched and was so glad to have the opportunity to try it for the past two months and the happiest person at my home has been my son.
 I have been making soup on an average of 3 times a week and there was one week last month where we made soup everyday.
 Some of the things that stand out for me in using the soupmaker are: